khalil5754/khalil5754.github.io/_posts/2023-09-29-your-new-blog-post.md

 First thing's first, what do we want to build?
 I don't want to spend too much time on this part as the point of this post is to document the building process.

 Myself and my Front-end developer friend had a great idea for a website we'd both enjoy wherein a user can enter their location, the date they want to grow a plant and the soil they have.
 The website will recommend a plant to them based on a multi-dimensional
 ML model, built by yours truly, taking into account precipitation, UV index, elevation, soil type, season, and forecasted (by the model) weather!
 The site will also display a "Plant of the Week" and the back-end data will be used to build 1-2 graphs from the data.

 My friend is a very talented front-end dev but he knows nothing about back-end work, so I'll be taking care of anything involving the back-end systems.
-This means I'll be architecting the system design, building the DBs, setting up endpoints and Okay, let's get started.
+This means I'll be architecting the system design, building the Database (with high-availability and scalability), setting up endpoints, and automating API querying!

+Okay, let's get started.

 #### Groundwork